 Decoder-Free Supervoxel GNN for Accurate Brain-Tumor Localization in Multi-Modal MRI

-Most MRI-based tumor models rely on encoder–decoder pipelines, where a large portion of parameters is devoted to voxel-wise reconstruction.
-We took a different approach: remove the decoder entirely and concentrate learning capacity where it matters most, in the encoder.
-Our model, SVGFormer, turns multi-modal MRI into a supervoxel graph.
-Local image patches feed a Transformer-based embedder, while a GNN captures context across regions.
-Specialized heads then localize tumors directly at the node level.
+Most MRI tumor pipelines use encoder–decoder architectures, allocating many parameters to voxel reconstruction.
+We take a different route: remove the decoder and concentrate capacity in the encoder.
+Our model, SVGFormer, converts multi-modal volumes into a supervoxel graph: local image patches feed a Transformer-based embedder, while a GNN captures cross-region context.
+Task-specific heads then localize tumors directly at the node level.
 With no decoder, every parameter is dedicated to richer feature learning and region-level reasoning.

-We achieved strong tumor localization on BraTS 2025, with an F1 score of about 0.88, a ROC-AUC of about 0.98, and a MAE of about 0.03.
-Our approach provides dual-scale interpretability, ranging from graph-level attention down to individual voxel patches.
-Moreover, the decoder-free design channels model capacity into the encoder, which is the proven driver of performance.
+We achieved strong localization on BraTS 2025, with an F1 ≈ 0.88, ROC-AUC ≈ 0.98, and MAE ≈ 0.03.
+The approach offers dual-scale interpretability, from graph-level attention down to individual voxel patches, and the decoder-free design channels model capacity where it drives performance.